-Immortality is something that many people strive for.
+Immortality is a goal for which many people strive.
 Aging itself is a frightening concept, and there is this hope that people have that they can find the cure that will make them live forever, along with a fear of death that controls human behavior.

 Afraid of Death?

-If you spend every day afraid of dying, than are you really living?
-Find out how to stop anxiety and live a real life with my free 7 minute anxiety test.
+If you spend every day afraid of dying, then are you really living?
+Find out how to stop anxiety and live a real life with my free 7-minute anxiety test.

 Serious vs. Normal Fear of Death